WarrenK-design/Python-Bitcoin-Connector/README.md

 # Bitcoin Connector
 This repository holds the code for a bitcoin connector.
-Using this reporsitory the a node in the bitcoin network can be connected to and the messages can begin to be received from the connected node and displayed in a terminal.
+Using this reporsitory a node in the bitcoin network can be connected to and the messages can begin to be received from the connected node and displayed in a terminal.

 This readme is divided into two sections: